DSPN/k8ssandra-gcp-mp/README.md

 echo "https://console.cloud.google.com/kubernetes/application/${ZONE}/${CLUSTER}/${NAMESPACE}/${APP_INSTANCE_NAME}"
 ```

+To view the app, open the URL in your browser.

 #### Check the status of Cassandra

 To be able to use Cassandra utilities you first need to retrieve the credentials for the Cassandra superuser.
 You can do that as follows: